 Students in M.Sc. studies will have to put special emphasis on a critical discussion and evaluation of their topic, since they will have to look into actual scientific results in the field of energy economics.

 Course: Entrepreneurship Seminar [SemTuE1]

+Coordinators: O. Terzidis

-Coordinators:O. TerzidisPart of the modules:Seminar Module Economic Sciences (p.
-82)[IW3SEMWIWI]
+Seminar Module Economic Sciences (p.
+80)[IW3SEMWIWI] Part of the modules:

 ECTS Credits Hours per week Term Instruction language